liferay/liferay-docs/discover/portal/articles/02-web-experience-management/05-publishing-content-dynamically/04-publishing-assets.markdown

 bunch of content on the same page?"
 That's right.
 Just watch--create a display page called *My Web Content Display Page* somewhere in Liferay using the *Content Display Page* template.
-Make sure the *Automatically apply changes done to the page template...* checkbox is unchecked.
+Make sure the *Automatically apply changes done to the page template...* selector is not selected.
 Now, on a different page, add a Web Content Display application.
 Click the *Add* button, enter a title and some content, click on *Display Page* at the right, and select the Display Page you just created.
 Then click *Publish*.

 ![Figure 5: You can select a display page for a web content instance when creating or editing one.](../../../images/web-content-display-page.png)